Table of Contents

 Ionizing radiation damages living tissue.
 Radiation can cause cancer, but it can also be used therapeutically to damage cancer cells, leading to cellular death to stop the cancer from continuing to divide and grow.
 Some people find it confounding that the same thing that can damage DNA and cause cancer is also used to treat cancer.
+Some surgeons believe that the harms of radiation can be limited by the dose of the radiation or the way it is delivered.
 There is a small risk of secondary cancer from radiation therapy, but improvements in radiation oncology over the last decade have significantly reduced the harms and risks so that for many breast cancer patients, the benefits outweigh the harms of radiation treatment.

 Most women who undergo lumpectomy will also receive radiation therapy, or radiotherapy, after surgery to reduce the risk of recurrence.
 Additionally, some women who have a mastectomy may also have radiation therapy to reduce the chance the cancer will come back.
-Sometimes when breast cancer has spread to other areas of the body, radiation therapy is used to control the cancer’s growth.
+In metastatic breast cancer, breast cancer that spread to other areas of the body, radiation therapy is used to control the cancer’s growth or relieve pain.
 For example, targeted radiation may be used to treat the spread of breast cancer to the brain or bones.

 Because of the risks of radiation therapy (including heart damage, lung damage, and secondary cancers), it is important to identify who might be able to avoid radiation treatment without compromising survival rates.
 In some cases, older women with early-stage, non-aggressive breast cancer can avoid radiation treatment.

 For people who do receive radiation treatment, one way to reduce the toxicity of radiation without compromising efficacy is to have a shorter duration at a higher dose, reducing the standard treatment from 5 weeks to 3.
+This is called hypofractionated radiation.
 It should be noted that there are financial disincentives for radiation oncologists to make this transition.
-Additionally, a drug-free way to reduce heart damage, especially for radiation treatment to the left breast, is to work with the radiation team to coordinate treatment with a deep breath (held for around 40 seconds) so the air in the lung creates a space which protects the heart.
+Additionally, a drug-free way to reduce heart damage, especially for radiation treatment to the left breast, is to coordinate with the radiation team to do deep inspiration breath hold, holding your breath for brief periods so that the air in the lung creates a space to protect the heart.

 - Blog post “SABCS 2015: Critical Decision-Making in Radiation Therapy” https://bcaction.org/RadiationTherapy2015